katiele1/cs-375-project/README.md

 Game randomly generates what fish is caught from a pool of fish based on conditions

 Friend system where you can interact with other players.
 Chat or send gifts.

+Have the people playing affect the game itself.
+Like overfishing could impact catch rates.